 As they do, another traditional form of communication has risen to new prominence: the presentation.
 Unfortunately, the sheer volume of time required to give every student in a class time enough to present means that, traditionally, in-class presentations have been reserved for end-of-semester assignments.
 After all, in an environment where class sizes are growing to compensate for shrinking resources, every time a student is added to the class, total presentation time grows accordingly.
 If every student in a class of 15 is given just 10 minutes to speak, that means two and a half hours are needed for a single an in-class presentation assignment.
 At that point, when can there be time for peer feedback and questions?

-With a rapidly decreasing barrier to entry, video is emerging as the silver bullet in solving the problem of student presentations.
+With a rapidly decreasing barrier to entry, video is emerging as the silver bullet for solving the problems with student presentations.
 By dividing students into groups and eliminating the need to have everyone in the class watch every presentation, instructors can use video to give students the opportunity to present and review their work with their peers while staying within available classroom time.

 As with any assignment, the first and most important step is to set expectations.
 This is especially true when the format of the assignment is less familiar.